pumasecurity/serverless-prey/cougar/docs/PREMIUM.md

 ### VPC Integrated Start Times

 Feature is in beta for Linux environments at the time of this writing.
-But, out of the box here are some numbers for the 1st invocation connected to a VNet (wow) versus after the service is up and running.
-Again, not much of an issue because your deployment pipeline would likely smoke test the function and customers would not see the initial request.

 No data available.
-Function does not run enabled.
+Function does not run after enabling the VPC integration feature.